 Measurements Overall Length: 32 Inches Overall Width: 9 Inches Overall Height: 25 Inches Overall Scale: 1:42

 A Brief History of the Charles W. Morgan

-On the night of June 30, 1924, the Charles W. Morgan caught fire when the flaming wreck of the steamer Sankaty, which had drifted across the Achushnet River from New Bedford harbor in flames, collided with it.
+On the night of June 30, 1924, the Charles W. Morgan caught fire when the flaming wreck of another steamer collided with it.
 Badly charred, the Morgan narrowly escaped destruction.